IngGameTeam/inggame/README.md

 inggmae is designed for efficient plugin coding.
 - Insanely useful, if you want to develop an open source with my framework
-- release artifact jar automatically, and write your blog include how to use on github pages.
+- release artifact jar automatically, and write your blog include how-to-use on github pages.

-# /docs/ directory
+# docs directory

 Project [blog](https://inggameteam.github.io/inggame/) exists.